guardian/cql/README.md

 ```

 NB: query_meta will only be parseable at the top level.
 We could use `-` rather than `+` for negation. (`NOT` is used in the binary syntax for negation.
 Not added yet.)

+Re: Typeahead – this requires a parse phase, no?
+B/c we do not know whether we are